How to apply for VAT registration

 Frequently asked questions

-There are also some exceptions to VAT liability: read more about how to register for VAT
+There are also some exceptions to VAT liability: read more about how to register for VAT.

 When a company is in the VAT register

-• the company can deduct the VAT included in the purchases made for the company’s taxable business operations
+- the company can deduct the VAT included in the purchases made for the company’s taxable business operations

-• the company adds VAT to the prices of the goods and services it sells
+- the company adds VAT to the prices of the goods and services it sells

-• the company must report and pay VAT for every tax period.
+- the company must report and pay VAT for every tax period.
 The VAT return must be filed even if the company has not had any activity during the period.
 The tax period is usually one month.
 In other words, VAT must be reported and paid on a monthly basis.

 When a company is not in the VAT register

-• the company cannot deduct the VAT included in its purchases
+- the company cannot deduct the VAT included in its purchases

-• the company does not add VAT to the prices of the goods and services it sells
+- the company does not add VAT to the prices of the goods and services it sells

-• the company does not file VAT returns or pay VAT.
+- the company does not file VAT returns or pay VAT.

 When your business has been registered for VAT, do the following:

-• Always add VAT to the prices of the goods and services you sell.
+- Always add VAT to the prices of the goods and services you sell.

-• When you issue an invoice to the buyer, include all the details required by the Value Added Tax Act.
+- When you issue an invoice to the buyer, include all the details required by the Value Added Tax Act.
 See detailed guidance on invoice requirements.

-• Deduct the VAT on the goods and services you have bought for your VAT-liable business operations from the VAT total on your sales.
+- Deduct the VAT on the goods and services you have bought for your VAT-liable business operations from the VAT total on your sales.

-• File and pay VAT to the Tax Administration regularly according to your tax period (usually once a month).
+- File and pay VAT to the Tax Administration regularly according to your tax period (usually once a month).

-• Start filing VAT returns immediately as you register your company for VAT.
+- Start filing VAT returns immediately as you register your company for VAT.

-• File a return for every tax period, even if you have not started your operations yet or have not had any sales during the period.
+- File a return for every tax period, even if you have not started your operations yet or have not had any sales during the period.
 Instructions for filing and payment.

 Do not include the following:

-• certain sales of financial and insurance services in situations where the sales are related to other sales
+- Certain sales of financial and insurance services in situations where the sales are related to other sales

-• most sales not subject to VAT, such as social, health and medical services.
+- Most sales not subject to VAT, such as social, health and medical services

-If you notice that the turnover exceeds the €15,000 threshold during the accounting period:
+If you notice that the turnover exceeds the €20,000 threshold, here is what to do:

-• Sign up for the VAT register immediately.
+- Sign up for the VAT register immediately.

-Example: The company started conducting business on 1 January 2024.
-Its turnover exceeds €15,000 on 1 May.
-The company registers for VAT, stating that its tax period is a quarter.
-The due date for the returns and payments for January–March is 12 May.
-The company files a VAT return for January–May and pays the VAT by the due date.
+Example: The company started its business activities on 1 January 2025.
+Its turnover exceeds €20,000 on 1 April.
+However, the owner of the company was not aware of this until later.
+Taking account of the delay, the company selects the quarter-year tax period when it submits its application for VAT registration on 15 July.
+The Tax Administration enters the company into the register with the retroactive start date of 1 April 2025.
+For a company reporting VAT every quarter, the due date for VAT returns and VAT payments for April—June is 12 August.
+The company files its VAT return for the April—May quarter and pays the VAT by the due date.
 It does not have to pay any late-payment charges.

-If the company had selected a tax period of one month, the returns and payments for January and February would already have been late.
+If the company had selected a tax period of one month, the returns and payments for April and May would already have been late.
 The company would have had to pay late-payment charges for them.

 You can check the company’s liability for VAT in the Business Information System (BIS).
 Go to the Business Information System.